Skip to content

 This targets the 'h2' preceding any 'p' with the class "description".
 This targeting is crucial for dynamic web pages, where element properties are more dependable than their positions.

-Targeting Elements Based on Position
+Finding a Sibling Based on Its Position

 XPath predicates allow for precise element targeting based on their position among preceding siblings.
 For example, to select the second preceding sibling: